felipe-m/tutorial_freecad_wb/readme.md

 Let us create a very simple workbench with just one command to create a box.
 Obviously, there is no need to create this workbench, since you have the [Part Box](https://www.freecadweb.org/wiki/Part_Box) command availabe in the [Part workbench](https://www.freecadweb.org/wiki/Part_Module)

-As explained in the [Workbech creation documentation](https://www.freecadweb.org/wiki/Workbench_creation) we have to create a folder, with any name we like, in the Mod directory.
+As explained in the [Workbech creation documentation](https://www.freecadweb.org/wiki/Workbench_creation), we have to create a folder, with any name we like, in the **Mod** directory.

 In this folder we are going to have 3 files:
 + Init.py